martinn5549/Football-AI-Analysis/README.md

 # THIS IS A FOOTBALL AI ANALYSIS CREATED BY MARTIN
 ## MSG MY EMAIL Martin.n5549@gmail.com, for questions etc
+can prioritise player movement and generate insights, works well so far

 updates:
 1. Added photo analysis